acemarco1311/Covid-19-Location-Tracker/README.md

 # Covid-19-Location-Tracker
 JavaScript: Website to keep track of your location to avoid COVID-19 Hotspots

+# Demo:

+This is a demo video on every feature of this project: -> https://www.youtube.com/watch?v=gYnWmKfN0Zw

 #Introduce the idea of the project:
 This project is about Covid-19 pandemic.
 The webpage will help the user to see the current hotspots (around the world and around users' area), keep track of the location that they have been to by check-in, then, based on the checkin history, they can press a button to check if they have been near to any hotspot.